• Skip to primary navigation

 Keeping smart vegetarian pantry essentials on hand makes it easy even for beginners to come up with dishes on the fly and add flavors that are as bold and delicious as you are.

-Read on for the must-have vegetarian staple ingredients, then use our free printable vegetarian grocery list to make grocery shopping on a budget a breeze.
+Read on for the must-have vegetarian staple ingredients, then use our free printable vegetarian grocery list (look for the light green box towards the end of this post) to make grocery shopping on a budget a breeze.

 Disclosure: Opinions expressed are our own.
 If you buy something through any of our affiliate links on this page, we may earn a commission at no extra cost to you.
 Thanks for supporting our site!